converged-computing/fluxqueue/README.md

   - we need to use shrink here.
 And a shrink down to size 0 I assume is a cancel.
 - [ ] For cancel, we would issue a cancel for every pod associated with a job.
 How can we avoid that (or is that OK?)
 - [ ] we will eventually need another mechanism to move schedule queue aside from new submission
 - [ ] River is task based, so the entire concept of a loop is not relevant.
-We are asking flux asyncronously.
+We are asking flux asynchronously.
 The schedule loop, in that it kicks of different river jobs, isn't actually a loop - they run in sync, potentially.
    - So the reservation strategy doesn't make sense because there is no "end" point.
    - Currently I'm just going to set the reservationDepth to 0
 - Reservations notes: